WorkplaceX/workplacex.github.io/index.md

 ---

 # Application Framework
-WorkplaceX is an open source framework providing a modern user interface and helping businesses to simplify the application development process.
-The framework provides the following functions "out of the box":
+WorkplaceX is an open source framework to simplify the development of business web applications.
+The framework provides a strong api with the following functions "out of the box":

-* Web browser front end (desktop and mobile)
+* Modern browser web front end (desktop and mobile)
 * Data grids (high performance with millions of records and hundreds of columns)
 * Paging (horizontal and vertical), sorting, filtering
-* Autocomplete function
+* Lookup window and autocomplete function
 * Master detail relations
 * Data access to SQL server or/and memory
 * Field look up windows